humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-07-21-introduction-to-sessionstorage.md

 ## Conclusion

 The `sessionStorage` object is a really useful way to keep data on the client in a relatively secure way.
 Though there are some outstanding security issues as mentioned in the previous section, those are relatively easy to mitigate in comparison to the built-in protection that this system affords you.
-Especially in today&#8217;s Web 2.0/Ajax world where browsers are often left open for inordinate amounts of time, caching data on the client using `sessionStorage` can dramatically improve the user&#8217;s experience in browsers that support it.
+Especially in today's Web 2.0/Ajax world where browsers are often left open for inordinate amounts of time, caching data on the client using `sessionStorage` can dramatically improve the user's experience in browsers that support it.

  [1]: {{site.url}}/blog/2009/05/05/http-cookies-explained/
  [2]: http://dev.w3.org/html5/webstorage/